The Supremacy of Balance states that energy can neither be created nor destroyed. Magic is simply the violation of this law.

 This is the most straightforward violation of the Supremacy of Balance.
 Conjuration is simply the creation or destruction of energy in an observable manner without any secondary effect.
 It is the spontaneous creation of fire, electrical arcs, light, or disembodied sounds that are so often associated with powerful sorcerers.
-Ironically, conjuration actually requires the least skill to perform.
+Ironically, conjuration actually requires the least skill and knowledge to perform.

 The soul energy in a being’s aura contains residual thoughts and emotions.
 Mediums, psychics, and telepaths have the ability to manifest these elements as aural energy.
 This conversion takes place within the telepath’s own mind, so the resulting sound is audible only to them.

 While this skill can be learned, it is one of the more difficult applications of magic due to its unusual mechanics.
 Most known telepaths seem to have been born with a natural talent for reading the auras of others.